 Employment

-Manoomin (Wild Rice) Technician – We are seeking two team members to join in field and lab work to contribute to learning about and addressing challenges facing Manoomin (wild rice) in waters throughout the Ceded Territories.
-We are looking for individuals enthusiastic to work within tribal, academic, and agency communities to promote and support the future of Manoomin.
-Individuals will be tentatively spending 2 days on water in the field, 2 days building partnerships and outreach and 1 day in the lab.
-Prior relationship with Manoomin and/or in supporting tribal priorities for cultural harvest is preferred.
-Employed individuals will be supported to work and live at the Center for Limnology’s Trout Lake Field Station in Vilas County, WI.
-Or, the individuals can remain embedded within their communities, connecting to tackle wild rice priorities based on shared discussion.
-Full position description.
+We are seeking multiple team members to join in field and lab work to contribute to learning about and addressing challenges facing Manoomin (wild rice) in waters throughout the Ceded Territories.
+Responsibilities for the position will vary based on partner priorities and may include (but are not limited to), field work, lab work, data management, outreach and education.
+We are looking for individuals enthusiastic to work within tribal, academic, and agency communities to promote and support the future of Manoomin, Nibi (water), and food sovereignty.
+Individuals will have the opportunity to network across partner groups and can be supported to remain embedded within their communities or to live at the Center for Limnology’s Trout Lake Field Station in Vilas County, WI.
+First review will be April 6th.
+Submit application materials at Jobs at UW and contact Gretchen Gerrish if any questions.

-Summer Undergrad Field Season: Eligibility: Students must be currently enrolled or accepted for enrollment in summer 2026 or fall 2026 at an accredited college or university in the USA are eligible.
+Eligibility: Students must be currently enrolled or accepted for enrollment in summer 2026 or fall 2026 at an accredited college or university in the USA as freshman, sophomore, junior, or senior.
 UW-Madison students would be given priority.
 Application link for students only provided within each position description listed below – this application link is for students who will NOT graduate in spring 2026.

 The University of Wisconsin-Madison in an Equal Opportunity Employer